coffeenmusic/Altium_CheckSymbolPinsWithCSV/README.md

 # Steps to Run Script
 - Open the library symbol
-- Run the script by opening the script project and running the ImportPinPackLenForm.pas.
+- Run the script by opening the script project and running the CheckPins.pas.
 DXP --> Run Script...
-- Click Browse Button and select the csv to import with Designator & Description
+- Click Browse Button and select the csv to import with Designator & Description (Make sure file isn't open)
 - Click Execute Button

 ### CSV File Format